Is Glutamate Why People Chronically Use THC and Cannabis?

 It's the basis for neuropathy and chronic pain.

-In fact, topical ketamine's action is the block glutamate receptors and allow them to recover.
+In fact, topical ketamine's action is to block glutamate receptors and allow them to recover.

 This is the future of pain by the way.